 Green Commuting Options

 Student, faculty and staff commuting accounts for 30 percent of Salem State’s greenhouse gas emissions.
 To reduce our environmental footprint and decrease traffic and parking demands, Salem State offers a comprehensive suite of alternatives to driving alone.
-Taking advantage of our urban location, we encourage students, faculty, and staff to use more sustainable forms of commuting by offering subsidized public transportation, a campus shuttle, a free bike share, ride-share matching and Zipcar programs to encourage more sustainable forms of commuting.
+Taking advantage of our urban location, we encourage students, faculty, and staff to use more sustainable forms of commuting by offering subsidized public transportation, a campus shuttle, a free bike share, ride-share matching, electric scooters, and Zipcar programs to encourage more sustainable forms of commuting.

 Explore Your Options

 MBTA bus #455 travels to and from the Wonderland T-stop in Revere and the Salem commuter rail station in downtown Salem, stopping at Salem State’s North, Central and South campuses as well as the School of Social Work along the way.

 State’s ClipperCard Office provides students with 16% subsidies for T passes and gives out free Charlie Cards that offer discounts on bus and subway fares, while supplies last.

 The MBTA’s Salem commuter rail stop on the Newburyport/Rockport line is located in downtown Salem, a 15-minute walk from North Campus.
 The MBTA offers unlimited rides on the commuter rail on the weekends for $10.
 Buy commuter rail tickets on your phone with the MBTA mTicket App.